-Johnson County Central Dispatch and E911 (JCCD) has been in consistent operation for decades, but has only become its own independent agency, governed by the Johnson County emergency Services Board, in 2009.
-Prior to 2009, Johnson County Central Dispatch was under the direction of the Johnson County Sheriff’s Department and Johnson County Commissioners.
+Johnson County Central Dispatch and E911 (JCCD) has been in operation for decades but has only become its independent agency, governed by the Johnson County Emergency Services Board, in 2009.
+Before 2009, Johnson County Central Dispatch was under the direction of the Johnson County Sheriff’s Department and Johnson County Commissioners.

-This sales tax, while small, allowed the agency to replace worn out unreliable equipment with new technology, offering more advanced public safety measures.
+This sales tax, while small, allowed the agency to replace worn-out unreliable equipment with new technology, offering more advanced public safety measures.
 The revenue also provided extensive training and continuing education for Communications Operators as well as implement Emergency Medical Dispatching, which provides over-the-phone instructions for medical calls; saving lives daily.
-JCCD provides countywide land line and cellular phone enhanced 911 services; along with fire, police, and ems communications to all agencies in Johnson County with the exception of UCM Department of Public Safety and the City of Knob Noster.
+JCCD provides countywide landline and cellular phone enhanced 911 services; along with fire, police, and ems communications to all agencies in Johnson County except for the UCM Department of Public Safety and the City of Knob Noster.

 In 2011, the FCC mandated a narrow banding of communication frequencies causing extensive radio issues across the United States.
 Johnson County faced critical failures within its emergency services communication infrastructure.
 JCCD personnel, along with its technical advisors, and various Johnson County emergency services agencies, developed a countywide communications infrastructure plan that would provide for a more robust reliable communications system ensuring the safety of emergency services personnel and the public, meet current needs, and allow for future growth.
 Unfortunately, this system was out of JCCD’s budget.
 Johnson County residents, again seeing the need, stepped up in 2012 and passed an additional ¼ cent sales tax.
 JCCD now receives a total of ½ of 1%.